 RNIP continues the federal government’s strategy of granting more control over immigration to provinces and municipalities, inspired by the success of the Atlantic Immigration Pilot

 The Atlantic Immigration Pilot, which includes Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador launched in March 2017 as a three-year pilot.
 It has since been extended to December 2021.

-The Pilot spurred the federal government to hear out MPs and advocates like myself who argued that what is good for Atlantic Canada should also be good for Northern Ontario.
-The two regions have much in common: the cities are smaller, spread out and are not attracting newcomers in large numbers; employers complain they can’t find people with the skills they need.
-Based on this feedback, Ahmed Hussen, the Minister of Immigration at the time, helped move RNIP forward.
+The Pilot spurred the federal government to hear out MPs and advocates like me who argued that what is good for Atlantic Canada should also be good for Northern Ontario for Canadian PR and Canadian Citizenship.
+The two regions have much in common: the cities are smaller, spread out, and are not attracting newcomers in large numbers; employers complain they can’t find people with the skills they need.
+Based on this feedback, Ahmed Hussen, the Minister of Immigration at the time, helped move the Rural and Northern Immigration (RNIP) program forward.

 RNIP started with a call for communities to express their interest in participating.
-In June 2019, Minister Hussen announced that 11 communities had been accepted.
+In June 2019, Minister Hussen announced that eleven communities had been accepted.
 The communities included Sudbury, Thunder Bay, Sault Ste.
-Marie, North Bay and Timmins in northern Ontario; Brandon and Altona/Rhineland in Manitoba; Moose Jaw in Saskatchewan; Claresholm in Alberta; Vernon and West Kootenay (Trail, Castlegar, Rossland and Nelson) in British Columbia.
+Marie, North Bay, and Timmins in northern Ontario; Brandon and Altona/Rhineland in Manitoba; Moose Jaw in Saskatchewan; Claresholm in Alberta; Vernon and West Kootenay (Trail, Castlegar, Rossland and Nelson) in British Columbia.

 What do these communities have to offer?